brunafachinetti/100-days-of-code/log.md

 **Today's Progress: Did 50+ HTML challenges on SoloLearn app and learned arrays with JS.

-**Thoughts: Just downloaded SoloLearn and Grasshopper apps to really sticky the acquired knowledge into my brain.
+**Thoughts: Just downloaded SoloLearn and Grasshopper apps to really get the acquired knowledge sticky into my brain.
 I'm loving it!
 They're really awesome apps!

+###Day 25: 27th July, 2020

+**Today's Progress: Learned about procedures: routines, parameter passing (value and reference), all using "Portugol".

+**Thoughts: It seems easier than I thought.
+I think these super didatic lessons together with this learning language "Portugol" are making everything really easy to understand.
+I struggled a bit only with the fibonacci sequence as I was thinking how to make value 2 become value 1 and value 3 become value 2.
+OMG it was so easy, just had to write that with the syntax! value 1 receives value 2; value 2 receives value 3!
+All that inside the "para" so it changes everytime.